Wolf-dot/cybersec-blog-1/posts/secondpost.md

 ``` bash
 nano default.conf
 ```

 That's the default configuration.
 We won't be making a lot of changes.
 For now lets copy the contents.
 To copy you can highlight the contents and right-click.

 ### Attacker
-Now, navigate to the same directory in the attacker container, then, create a file in `conf.d` useing the following command
+Navigate to the same directory in the attacker container, then create a file in `conf.d` useing the following command:

 ``` bash
 touch default.conf
 ```
-and the right click to paste.
+Right click to paste what we copied earlier.
 Now we'll change the port at which we'll listen for connections.
 To exit nano you use `ctrl+x`, then type 'y' to confirm and enter.
-Now that we have the default configuration let's modify the index.html a little to make it clear if we get the attacker's website.
+Now that we have the default configuration let's modify the `index.html` a little to make it clear if we get the attacker's website.
 Navigate to `/usr/share/nginx/html`.
 Open index.html and let's make it really simple: